MJHutchinson/ExtrinsicGaugeIndependentVectorGPs/examples/wind_interpolation/README.md

 ```
 python gp_interpolation_clean.py
 ```
-(maybe better to change the filename to gp_wind_interpolation.py or something and remember to add the necessary data to the log folder).
+(maybe better to change the filename to `gp_wind_interpolation.py` or something and remember to add the necessary data to the log folder.
+Also add script to generate the observation data.).

-In order to perform the experiment from scratch with different parameter settings, then follow the instructions below:
+In order to perform the experiment from scratch with different parameter settings and dates, follow the instructions below:

 ## 1. Installing additional dependencies
-To run the experiments, you need to first install the package in `requirements_experiments.py`.
+To run the experiments, you need to first install the package in `requirements_experiments.txt`.
 Additionally you will need to install `xesmf`, which is more tricky to install.
 The recomended method is via conda.

 ```
 conda install -c conda-forge xesmf